-Herring was alleged to have then gone down the road into Izard County and passed another hot check on the same closed account for $3,500 to purchase a boat and motor he later sold to another party.
+Herring was alleged to have then gone down the road into Izard County and passed another hot check on the same closed account for $3,500 to purchase a boat and motor that he later sold to another party.

 Herring was also sentenced to 45 months in federal prison in 2014 stemming from a bogus boat sale in which he was allegedly trying to scam money from his “customer” — a dentist with offices in Foley, Alabama, and Pensacola, Florida.

-In federal court records, Herring’s first name is spelled “Brian” instead of “Bryan,” but the birthdate is the same.
+In the federal court records, Herring’s first name is spelled “Brian” instead of “Bryan,” but the birthdate is the same.

-A federal grand jury in the United States District Court for the Southern District of Alabama reviewed the evidence in the boat sale scam and indicted Herring, charging him with wire fraud and aggravated identify theft
+A federal grand jury in the United States District Court for the Southern District of Alabama reviewed the evidence in the alleged boat sale scam and indicted Herring, charging him with wire fraud and aggravated identify theft

-The grand jury reported Herring is alleged to have told the doctor to wire $12,500 to Herring’s account at a bank in Foley, Alabama, as a down payment on the boat the dentist thought he was buying.
+The grand jury reported Herring is alleged to have told the doctor to wire $12,500 to the suspect’s account at a bank in Foley, Alabama, as a down payment on the boat the dentist thought he was buying.
 Herring indicated the money would be transferred to a third party involved in the sale.

-The government alleged the transfer to the unnamed “third party” never took place, and Herring withdrew most of the money on April 25 and 26, 2013 and used the funds himself.
+The government alleged the transfer to the unnamed “third party” never took place, and that Herring withdrew most of the money on April 25 and 26, 2013 and used the funds himself.

 At some point, Herring was alleged to have used a pretext to write down the numbers of one of the doctor’s credit cards.
 He was accused of using the information to make a number of purchases at the Undertow Bar and Grill in Orange Beach, Alabama.

-Herring is alleged to have told workers at the establishment he had canceled his personal credit card, making it necessary to use the numbers he had written down on a piece of paper to pay his tabs.
+Herring is reported to have told workers at the establishment he had canceled his personal credit card, making it necessary to use the numbers he had written down on a piece of paper to pay his tabs.

 The purchases made at the bar and grill during a three-day period in April 2013 totaled $500 and were all sent in by the bar and grill staff based only on the numbers scribbled on the piece of paper and approved by the issuer of the doctor’s credit card.